Google Translate Disclaimer

 Respiratory Syncytial Virus (RSV) Vaccine

 RSV is a common virus that affects the lungs and airways.
-It can cause cold-like symptoms and serious infections like bronchiolitis, especially in:
+It usually causes cold-like symptoms, but it can be more serious for:

 • Older adults